Can You Freeze Ginger?

 • The skin becomes papery thin when grating frozen ginger, so peeling is unnecessary.

-• Thawed ginger becomes soft and mushy; plan to grate while frozen or use in smoothies.
+• Thawed ginger becomes soft and mushy; plan to grate while frozen or use in smoothies with frozen bananas.

 Related Questions